calculuswhiz/xilinx-6502/fpgaloading.md

 python2.7 xsload.py --fpga xxx.bit
 ```
 On Arch we had to use the usb2serial utility, but you may not have to.
 If you get errors loading, then consider doing that.
 We found that a good way to check everything was working was to start up the graphical tool to see whether or not the FPGA was actually being detected properly or not.

+To simulate, click on the "Simulation" tab, and open the top level file you want to simulate.
+Then, click on the top level design you want to simulate.
+Then double click on Simulate Behavioral Model.